Mirpur Khas: British

 all of Sindh between 1947-48 as Sindhi Muslims largely resisted calls to turn against their Hindu neighbours.
 Hindus did not flee Sindh en masse until riots erupted in Karachi on 6 January 1948, which sowed fear in Sindh's Hindus despite the fact that the riots were local and regarded Sikh refugees from Punjab seeking refuge in Karachi.
-Despite the loss of much of the city's Hindu population, Mirpur Khas District is estimated 35% Hindu.
+Despite the loss of much of the city's Hindu population, Mirpur Khas District is estimated as 35% populated by Hindus.

 Large numbers of refugees from India began arriving in the city following the Partition of British India - leading to rapid population rises and a shift in demography.
-In 1951, the population was 40,420, of which 68.42% were Urdu-speaking refugees that had fled India - the highest percentage of any major urban area in Sindh.
+In 1951, the population was 40,420, of which 68% were Urdu-speaking migrants that had arrived from India - the highest percentage of any major urban area in Sindh.
 The population rose further to 60,861 in the 1961 census.
 The Mirpur Khas tehsil was upgraded to a district and divide the Thar and Parkar district in 1990.

-History of Hockey
+History of Cricket

-Mirza Mansoor Beg was a Senior Superintendent Police Officer and also known as " Baba-e-Hockey.
-He promoted Hockey in MirPurkhas and organized International Tournament.
-First time in the History of MirPurkhas Canadian Hockey team played against local team of MirPurkhas.
-Later on his son, Major masroor Beg, carried on his legacy and arranged historical matches for team.
+In 1976/77 World XI came to play a match in Gama Stadium, Mirpurkhas and World XI won that match, Soon after a match was played between Sind XI and Sri Lanka XI that Sri Lanka XI won.